Miraculous: Tales of Ladybug & Cat Noir: Animation

-When Toei Animation joined as a co-producer in the summer of June 2012, it was also announced that the show would be drawn in a colorful manga-like style.
+When Toei Animation and its European division joined as co-producers in the summer of June 2012, it was also announced that the show would be drawn in a colorful manga-like style.
 Later in September, Zagtoon, Method, & Toei released a traditionally-animated promotional video for Miraculous Ladybug.
 The video featured Marinette (in different clothes similar to the clothes in the current series) as Ladybug, and a (now-scrapped, later Adrien's cousin) different character named Félix as Cat Noir, Marinette and Félix's Kwamis, Tikki and Plagg, Hawk Moth / Gabriel (without the mask and with a different outfit, look, and lair compared to the current series), and also two akumatized villains from season 1 in the current show – The Mime and Mr. Pigeon.
-Their Miraculous and their transformation sequences had a different look similar to the Miraculous and the transformations in the current series.
-The demo song from the promotional music video was performed & composed by Noam, who would later compose music and perform songs for the current series.
+Their Miraculouses and their transformation sequences had different designs compared to the Miraculouses and the transformations in the current series.
+The demo song from the promotional music video was performed & composed by Noam, who would later compose, produce music and perform songs for the current series.

 The whole anime concept was a complete success; but there were concerns about the marketability of traditional 2D animation and the difficulty in animating Ladybug's costume of red with black spots, as it caused some strobing effects.
 Executive producer Jared Wolfson said that Zag wanted the animation to be cinematic and epic, unique and different, and said that they are continuing to partner with Toei as it brings in the Asian inspiration and that a 2D version of the show might be a potential product for future purposes.

 The aforementioned problem with 2D animation was resolved by moving to CGI animation; the switch also allowed for easier implementation of mobile camera angles.
-SAMG Animation, a CGI animation studio located in South Korea which officially joined in the production in the fall of November 2012, produced modeling and animation.
+SAMG Animation (later SAMG Entertainment), a CGI animation studio located in South Korea, which officially joined the production in the fall of November 2012, produced modeling and animation.
 Zag later recalled that SAMG was chosen for quality reasons in a video message he sent to a South Korean press conference held in 2015 by the Seoul-based company.
 Astruc and assistant director, Wilfried Pain, instructed the animators not to improvise scenes so that they could keep things consistent and understandable.
 Pain estimated about 350–400 shots are used in a typical 20-minute episode; with 10 panels per shot, that makes up to 4000 panels an episode.
 Wolfson said that the show's animation brings dynamic camera angles and texturing.
-A trailer with the new CGI-animated style was released in October 2013, a year later.
+A trailer with the new, current CGI-animated style was released in October 2013, a year later.

 On 22 January 2018, Zag posted on Instagram that the crew was working on season 4 and season 5.